stripe/stripe-node/examples/webhook-signing/README.md

 # Checking webhook signatures

 Verify the events that Stripe sends to your webhook endpoints.
-Additional docs: https://stripe.com/docs/webhooks/signatures.
+Additional details in the Stripe [docs](https://stripe.com/docs/webhooks/signatures).

-Additional Node TypeScript server implementation sample: https://github.com/stripe-samples/accept-a-card-payment/tree/master/using-webhooks/server/node-typescript.
+You can find a Node.js TypeScript server example in [stripe-samples](https://github.com/stripe-samples/accept-a-card-payment/tree/master/using-webhooks/server/node-typescript).

 ### Requirements